Examples of Peer Support

 “ A school janitor’s asthma was triggered by the chemical cleaners used at his worksite.
 With the CHWs help, he asked his employer if he could research and try other cleaning agents.
 The employer was so impressed with the janitor’s research and a recommendation that he changed the school’s cleaning policy so cleaning agents that were healthier for people and for the environment were used.”

 Due to the model’s success, PHSKC has received a new translational grant from CDC, which is measuring the ability to implement this research-proven approach into community clinic settings and describe its cost effectiveness.

 To learn more about the PHSKC’s CHW programs, please visit Asthma Resources at http://www.kingcounty.gov/healthservices/health/chronic/asthma.aspx and Reach Coalition for Diabetes at http://www.kingcounty.gov/healthservices/health/chronic/reach.aspx

 - Peer Support in China

-Peer Education in China
+Community-Based Peer Support for Diabetes in Anhui, China

 To read this in PDF format, click here